opendataval/opendataval/README.md

 Assessing the quality of individual data points is critical for improving model performance and mitigating biases.
 However, there is no way to systematically benchmark different algorithims.

 **OpenDataVal** is an open-source initiative that with a diverse array of datasets/models (image, NLP, and tabular), data valuation algorithims, and evaluation tasks using just a few lines of code.

+**OpenDataVal** also provides a leaderboards for data evaluation tasks.
+We've curated and added artificial noise to some datasets.
+Create your own `DataEvaluator` to top the [leaderboards](https://opendataval.github.io/leaderboards).

 | Overview | |
 |----------|-|